peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 * Verifies that the requested `openid-federation` value matches the `sub` parameter of the requestor's Entity Configuration.
-Since the Entity Configuration can contain at most one Entity Identifier, this effectively means this challenge type works with requests for a single Federation Entity only.
+Since the Entity Configuration MUST contain at most one Entity Identifier, this effectively means this challenge type works with requests for a single Federation Entity only.